 Get involved through an internship with a business locally or elsewhere—taking learning outside the classroom is a unique way for you to explore your career options, see corporate culture in real-time environment, and gain necessary practical experience to amplify classroom learning.

 - Roughly 90 percent of our students participate in an internship.
-The business department averages over 65 internships per year.
+The business department averages more than 65 internships per year.
 Students may participate in a variety of local internships, in internships throughout the U.S., or in international internships.
 The Chicago Semester Program, the European Studies Program (SPICE), and our spring internship in Nicaragua are just some options.

 - Our interns have handled an enormous variety of tasks and projects, including preparing income tax returns, arranging press releases, conducting employee surveys, working with payroll, developing marketing questionnaires, managing small work crews, and cataloging museum items, to name a very small sample.